Murals in Gwinnett

 "The Cosmic Tunnel" is an interactive and educational mural that shows the size and spatial relationship between the planets of our solar system, as well as their orbital paths.
 Located at Bunten Road Park, 3180 Bunten Rd, Duluth, GA 30096

 Also located in Duluth is Fanfare (3116 Main St, Duluth, GA 30096), Duluth Identified (located on the Southbound side of Peachtree Industrial Boulevard) and Dream Big (located along Hill Street).
+Dream Big represents the day-to-day checklists that can sometimes feel like an ant pushing a boulder uphill.

 Sugar Hill - Sweet Life